 If you are purchasing a building that had previous network cable do not attempt to use the old cable.
 Most of the time when a business moves out of the building they will simply cut the network cabling because it’s easier than pulling it all out of the ceiling/wall.

 If you are purchasing a pharmacy we always recommend replacing the network infrastructure to ensure your pharmacy isn’t hampered by slow or broken data connections.
-We especially recommend a rewire if your switching pharmacy systems after the purchase.
+We especially recommend a rewire if your switching pharmacy software systems after the purchase.

 How many drops is enough?: The safe way to answer this question is for every computer you will want at least 4 drops.